hgeorgsch/pygax/README.md

 # pygax: Genetic Algorithm Exercises and Demoes in python

+This code is created to support exercises and tutorials in a taught module on artificial intelligence.
+The implementation is meant to be conceptually simple and flexible, at the expense of speed.
+Also, error checks have generally not been implemented.

 ## Binary GA for floating point problems

 The demo contains three classes.